LaurenceLungo/GPT-from-Scratch/README.md

 ## Usage

-The complete derivation walkthrough is at the Jupyter notebook `derive-gpt-from-scratch.ipynb`.
+The complete derivation walkthrough is on the Jupyter notebook `derive-gpt-from-scratch.ipynb`.

 ## Acknowledgments